-First off, let me acknowledge here how strange it is I’m even writing a post asking whether Wix or WordPress is better.
-Back in the day this wouldn’t have been a question.
-The answer would have been WordPress, hands down.
+First off, let me just say it’s strange I’m even writing this post because back in the day this wouldn’t have been a question.
+The answer to “Which is better: Wix or WordPress?” would have been WordPress, hands down.
 As a Charlotte web designer, we usually build our websites using WordPress because of its depth and breadth.
 But can Wix take the website builder crown?
 Read on.

 What’s the difference?

 Right off the bat, a key difference between Wix and WordPress is you have to install WordPress as a standalone software.
 Once you do so, you’ll be able to use it.
 Think of it like Microsoft Word – when you own it, you own it.

 Wix on the other hand is more like Google Docs – it’s a tool or service you sign up for.
 Once you do, you can create your site, but Wix manages the hosting and technical side of things.
 What that means is Wix is an all-in-one platform.
 You can build a website from scratch without any coding skills.

 As I mentioned in the last post, Wix is a drag-and-drop website builder with loads of templates to choose from.
 When you indicate the reason for your website, Wix will guide you through the process, steering you toward the appropriate template.